linode/apl-docs/docs/for-devs/console/workloads.md

 A Workload in Otomi is a self-service feature for creating Kubernetes resources using Helm charts form the Otomi Developer Catalog.

 :::info
-Ask you platform administrator to activate Argo CD to be able to use this feature.
+Ask your platform administrator to activate Argo CD to be able to use this feature.
 :::

 ## Workloads (all)